SERVING THOSE WHO SERVED US,

 MEET OUR TEAM

 Cape Cod Military Support Foundation was founded by Don Cox, now Chairman of the Board of Directors.
-Donna Baldwin, President & CEO leads a small team of staff and many volunteers who are committed to helping Veterans and active-duty Military families in need.
+Paul Hebert, President, and Don as CEO lead a small team of staff and many volunteers who are committed to helping Veterans and active-duty Military families in need.
 Many volunteers are Veterans themselves, representing each branch of the United States Military.

 OUR EMPOWERMENT CENTERS